Introduction

 Functions in Mélodium are always pure, meaning they don’t have any side effects.

-Functions are executed at program initialisation or track creation, depending if their return value is used as constant or variable parameter.
+Functions are executed at program initialization or track creation, depending on whether their return value is used as a constant or variable parameter.

 Data types